 “Yes’m, The Misfit said as if he agreed.
 “Jesus shown everything off balance.
 It was the same case with Him as with me except He hadn’t committed any crime and they could prove I had committed one because they had the papers on me.
 Of course,” he said, “they never shown me my papers.
 That’s why I sign myself now.
 I said long ago, you get you a signature and sign everything you do and keep a copy of it.
 Then you’ll know what you done and you can hold up the crime to the punishment and see do they match and in the end you’ll have something to prove you ain’t been treated right.
 I call myself The Misfit,” he said, “because I can’t make what all I done wrong fit what all I gone through in punishment.”

-A whole host of HT’s: Erika Rudzis, whose Tweet first reminded me that it was Miss O’Connor’s birthday; BavaTuesdays, the source of the essay clip itself; OpenCulture, for putting everything together in one comprehensive post; and The Numinist, who was the first person to notify me of the recordings’ existence many years ago.
+A whole host of HT’s: Erika Rudzis, whose Tweet first reminded me that it was Miss O’Connor’s birthday; BavaTuesdays, the source of the essay clip itself; and OpenCulture, for putting everything together in one comprehensive post.